-I chose the Riviera as a place to live because it’s very international, it’s exciting and I have quite a few friends here.
+I chose the Riviera as a place to live because it is a stunning area and I have quite a few friends here.
+It’s very international in this area and it’s an exciting place to live.
 It made sense for us to start Home Hunts here as it is one of the top destinations for overseas buyers to buy in France.
-We have since expanded to cover many other areas of France (and some other countries) so I do travel around quite a lot but my base is the Cote d`Azur.
+We have since expanded to cover many other areas of France (and some other countries) so I do travel around quite a lot, but my base is the Cote d`Azur.

 How have you coped with the different culture?

 Very easily.
 As I have said, it is very international here so I meet all sorts of different people all of the time and this is one of the reasons I love it here so much.
 I would have found it difficult on the business side of things, had I not had a French business partner, but socially, I have loved it from day one.